Greece faces resistance to extra emergency funds for banks -sources

 Unless Athens agrees an extended aid programme soon, keeping ELA capped would put lenders in a funding squeeze that could require the introduction of capital controls to limit savers taking out more of their money, the sources said.

-A senior Greek banker told Reuters up to 500 million euros had been withdrawn from Greek bank accounts on both Thursday and Friday last week.
+A senior Greek banker told Reuters up to 500 million euros ($571 million) had been withdrawn from Greek bank accounts on both Thursday and Friday last week.

 There was a lull on Monday but deposit outflows picked up again on Tuesday after talks collapsed, the banker said.